lharries/harries.co/_blog/first-growth-hire/index.md

 It’s now time to hire your first growth hire.
 Most likely this should be a Growth Marketer.
 Write an excellent job ad (test your own copywriting skills).
 Source widely through friends, investors and past colleagues.
 Screen for excellent proof of work, do a relevant take home challenge, and test how they think live.
 Hire for gradient over y-intercept.
 Then supplement the team with Growth Engineers, Website Designers, Brand Designers and Motion Designers.
 Over time, as you prove channels and reach PMF hire in individuals to focus on just one channel.
 Then turn those individuals into teams.
 Leverage agencies, contractors and advisors as needed, but be cautious.

 It’s becoming a meme that the goal is to have a \$1 billion dollar company with just 1 employee (you).
 But there’s no prize for revenue per employee.
 The prize is for impact and long-term free cash flow.
-It’s better to have a \$2 billion dollar company with 100 employees than a \$1Bn dollar company with 1 employee.
+It’s better to have a \$2 billion dollar company with 100 employees than a \$ billion dollar company with 1 employee.
 Management has overhead but with the right people you’ll get way further and have more fun doing so.

 Overall, you as the founder are ultimately responsible for growth.
 But you can hire excellent people to help you get there.